hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 > 🔎 **Example:**
 > A customer profile is cached.
 Later, the customer updates their address.
-> The database is correct, but the cache still returns the old address.
+> The record in the customer table is correct, but the cache still returns the old address.
 This is an example of **stale data**.

 There are different invalidation policies to deal with this.
 The basic policies are: